-In Florida, the amount of child support payments are calculated according to the state’s related guidelines.
+In Florida, the amount of child support payments is calculated according to the state’s related guidelines.
 And, these guidelines are based on the “Income Shares Model”.
 The court will this model to calculate how much the child support payments will be.
 According to this model, the total amount of the child’s usual expenses is calculated and both parents contribute to this total amount.
 But the amount that each parent will cover will be determined by the ratio of their incomes.
-This much is common for most states in the US.
+This is common in most states in the US.
 Let’s get into the details of Child Support Florida.

 Details of Child Support Florida

 First of all, if the child in the case was born while the parents were not married, the case will require a paternity determination.
 Normally the marriage between the parents, or the legal acknowledgment of both parents is enough.
 But if it comes to it, genetic paternity tests and a legitimacy order by the court might be necessary as well.

 As we said, the state of Florida adopts Income Shares Model for its child support guidelines.
 Although according to this model, child support payments are determined by considering the incomes of both parents, payments are done by one of these parents.
 After the court order, the parent who is not living with the child pays the child support to the parent who is living with the child.

 In Child support Florida cases, the law requires parents to support their children until they become adults.
 So, the courts in the state order these child support payments to continue until the child reaches the age of maturity in the state which is 18.
 However, support can extend in some cases.
 For example, if the child is in high school after the age of 18, the court can order the parents to continue support payments.
 Similarly, if the child in question has a particular disability, child support may end with their maturity age.